Content and Graphics Update

 Proactively identified and evaluated process improvements to enhance the quality of cataloging records produced.

-Increased collection accuracy and record consistency resulting in significant improvements to collection access and management on campus, nation-wide and world-wide (e.g. interlibrary loan).
+Increased collection accuracy and record consistency resulting in significant improvements to collection access and management on campus, nationwide and worldwide (e.g. interlibrary loan/improved information and resources sharing).

 Once the full cataloging records were entered into the system - there was a significant reduction in 'redundancy' saving time and effort.